 Rome prosecutors on Wednesday opened an investigation into a list of people identified as prominent Italian Jews posted on the website Radio Islam.

-- Italian PM: Israel is the nation-state of the Jewish people
+- Italian PM: Israel Is Nation-state of the Jewish People

 Renzo Gattegna, president of the Union of Italian Jewish Communities, called the move “an important step.”
 Such lists, he said, recall a time “not so long ago when to be indicated as a Jew signified exclusion for the world of school and work.”